Former Mozilla CTO: 'Chrome Won'

 Give us a reason to go to Firefox rather than Chrome and then you'll "win", for a while, at least.

+You're right, Lynx was never very popular, but it was the most widely used.

-Switched to Vivaldi (Score:3)
+Switched to Vivaldi (Score:4, Insightful)

 I tried the Vivaldi browser last week and I have to say that I am enjoying it more than Chrome.
 It's Blink based so it uses the same engine as Chrome as well as the same extensions.
 What I notice is that it starts faster and pages load faster.
 I've also wondered if Google spied on my web usage and by using Vivaldi I no longer worry about that.